Rajini-Ramachandran/Shop/README.md

 This project is part of my journey to become a **Full-Stack MERN Developer**.
 I’m building everything step-by-step to understand each layer clearly.

-If you want to improve or add something to the README, tell me!